Our Runners Up Showcase.

 Loann & Nick's wedding book is stunning.
 The simplicity of the layout and design allows each image to shine and their careful photo selection tells the story of a stylish wedding day (and couple).

-Runner Up: Adam Deer, USA
+Adam Deer, USA

 Runners up for November 2018.